Skip to content

 Architecture Registration Exam (ARE) Exam

-ARE Study Group meets every Wednesday, 5pm at 424 Olive Street, and have occasional guest speakers on topics regarding licensure exams.
+ARE Study Group meets meets bi-weekly and has occasional guest speakers on topics regarding licensure exams.
 This is a support group to get through the licensing process by sharing resources, knowledge, and experiences.
 There is a 20% Kaplan discount for AIASB associates.
+Please email info@aiasb.com if you’d like to join.

 Study materials: